iotaledger/hornet/documentation/docs/code_of_conduct.md

   advances.
 - Trolling, insulting/derogatory comments, and personal or political attacks.
 - Public or private harassment.
 - Publishing others' private information, such as a physical or electronic address, without explicit permission.
 - Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior, and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
 Project maintainers may temporarily or permanently ban any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope

 This Code of Conduct applies within all project spaces.
 It also applies when an individual is representing the project or its community in public spaces.
 Examples of representing a project or community include:
   - Using an official project e-mail address.
   - Posting via an official social media account.
   - Acting as an appointed representative at an online or offline event.